BobBuildTool/bob/doc/manual/configuration.rst

 Type: SCM-Dictionary or List of SCM-Dictionaries

 Bob understands several source code management systems natively.
-On one hand it enables the usage of dedicated plugins on a Jenkins server.
-On the other hand Bob can manage the checkout step workspace much better in the development build mode.
+On one hand, it enables the usage of dedicated plugins on a Jenkins server.
+On the other hand, Bob can manage the checkout step workspace much better in the development build mode.

-All SCMs are fetched/updated before the checkoutScript of the package are run.
+All SCMs are fetched/updated before the ``checkoutScript`` of the package is run.
-The checkoutScript should not move or modify the checkoutSCM directories, though.
+The ``checkoutScript`` should not move or modify the ``checkoutSCM`` directories, though.

 If the package consists of a single git module you can specify the SCM directly::